mijdavis2/generator-weppy-mvc/README.md

 This generator is based on the latest version of the [starter-weppy](https://github.com/mijdavis2/starter_weppy) project.

 ## Features
-- Python3 MVC framework
+- Pythonic MVC framework
-- Easy addon modules - api included
+- API module and examples included
 - Pythonic Haml
-- pyDAL
+- 100% Test Coverage
 - Bootstrap

 > ### Starter Weppy